smiile8888/rna-splice-sites-recognition/README.md

 - sklearn

 ## Acknowledgement
 I would like to thank Daniele Merico and Worrawat Engchuan for providing the dataset and guiding about a splicing.
+The dataset was provided as part of competition tracks of [DLAI 2](https://deeplearningandaiwinterschool.github.io/)

 ## References
 1. Berget, Susan M., Claire Moore, and Phillip A. Sharp.
 "Spliced segments at the 5′ terminus of adenovirus 2 late mRNA."
 Proceedings of the National Academy of Sciences 74.8 (1977): 3171-3175.